Events are displayed on Visit Wales’ website in two ways:

 The events we list should not be too ‘hyperlocal’ but a high enough quality to appeal to international visitors as well as domestic ones.
 There should also be sufficient publicity / web presence or social events (on Facebook for example) surrounding the event to be able to signpost visitors to, should they require more information / directions or prices.

-- To attract a minimum of 200+ attendees.
+Event must attract a minimum of 200+ attendees.

 Visit Wales prioritises events that we have financially invested in or offered a level of grant support for hosting their event in Wales.
 There may be events that we will feature because of their unique nature and their ability to bring visitors to that specific area or raise the profile for Wales.

 These are defined by their ability to attract and influence large-scale international audiences and extensive media coverage.
 The events should deliver economic impact and significant visitor numbers for the host destination.
 They can command global TV audiences and involve major international sponsors.
 They can have a positive impact in influencing specific market segments and in changing attitudes and behaviours.

 These events can also have a strong international dimension but unlike the category of major events described above they are recurring.
 They are also either unique to Wales or distinctively Welsh in flavour, and reflect our culture, traditions and values.
 They enhance the image and cultural identity of Wales and provide a high quality experience for the people of Wales and for visitors.

-These are typically smaller, often new, events with a footprint and focus that is regional, local or sector led and which demonstrate the ambition and potential to evolve and grow to become Major or Signature Events for Wales.
+These are typically smaller, often new, events with a footprint and focus that is regional, local or sector led and which demonstrate the ambition and potential to evolve and grow to become major or signature events for Wales.
 These events can also act as milestones in growing the capacity, experience and credibility of destination Wales, acting as a necessary precursor to the hosting of targeted major events.
 Examples include Focus Wales, Beyond the Border Storytelling and Machynlleth Comedy Festivals.

 Aligning with Wales’ thematic years and The Wales Way

-There are events taking place across Wales that align with Wales’ thematic ‘Years of’ approach and reflect one or more of Wales' core product strengths namely, Adventure, Culture and Landscape.
+There are events taking place across Wales that align with Wales’ thematic ‘Years of’ approach and reflect one or more of Wales' core product strengths namely, adventure, culture and landscape.
 For example, in 2018 during Wales’ Year of the Sea many new events took place that brought our coasts alive and put our epic shores front and centre of our marketing.

-As with all events they must be global in outlook and of high quality that meet the Wales Brand objectives:
+As with all events they must be global in outlook and of high quality that meet the Wales Brand objectives.

 - Elevate our status.

-Surprise and inspire.
+- Surprise and inspire.

-Do good things.
+- Do good things.

-Be unmistakably Wales
+- Be unmistakably Wales.